 Net investments in the gas area amounted to 140.6 million euro in 2021, up 6.5 million euro compared to the previous year.
 In gas distribution, the overall increase came to 4.0 million euro, mainly due to non-recurring maintenance on networks and plants, which was up compared to the previous year, even considering the lower effect of the large-scale meter replacement pursuant to Resolution 554/15, relating to the commissioning of smart gas meters.
-In gas sales, investments coming to 10.2 million euro were recorded for activities related to the acquisition of new customers, up by 1.2 million euro compared to the previous year.
-Investments increased by 0.8 million euro overall in district heating and heat management services, including an increase in district heating by Hera Spa and a decrease in energy services in the activities of the companies Hera Servizi Energia Srl and AcegasApsAmga Servizi Energetici Spa.
+In gas sales, investments coming to 10.2 million euro compared to the previous year.
+Investments increased by 0.8 million euro overall in district heating and heat management services, including an increase in district heating by Hera Spa and a decrease in energy services in the activities of the companies Hera Servizi Energia SrI and AcegasApsAmga Servizi Energetici Spa.
 On the whole, requests for new connections were slightly down compared to the previous year.